zbyrymndhr-svg/cafe_sales_sql_analysis/README.md

 ---

 ## 📁 Repository Structure
-* / : Contains the initial raw dataset file cafe_sales_raw.csv.
+* cafe_sales_clean_sql.sql : Contains the analytical query scripts used for the project reports.
 * README.md : Comprehensive documentation of the project pipeline, engineering fixes, and business queries.

 ---